-TimeRequest (Client $\rightarrow$ Server)
+$TimeRequest (Client \rightarrow Server)$

-- 1. Sequence Number: A two-byte integer in network byte order that identifies the ordering of requests sent from the client. - 2.
-Version: A two-byte integer in network byte order set to the value 3. - 3.
-Client Nanoseconds: An eight-byte integer in network byte order representing the time in nanoseconds when the client sent the TimeRequest. - 4.
-Client Seconds: An eight-byte integer in network byte order representing the time in seconds when the client sent the TimeRequest.
+- 1. Sequence Number: A four-byte integer in network byte order that identifies the ordering of requests sent from the client. - 2.
+Version: A two-byte integer in network byte order set to the value 7. - 3.
+Client Seconds: An eight-byte integer in network byte order representing the time in seconds when the client sent the TimeRequest. - 4.
+Client Nanoseconds: An eight-byte integer in network byte order representing the time in nanoseconds when the client sent the TimeRequest.

-TimeResponse (Server $\rightarrow$ Client)
+$TimeResponse (Server \rightarrow Client)$

-- 1. Sequence Number: A two-byte integer in network byte order that is identical to the sequence number sent from the client's TimeRequest. - 2.
-Version: A two-byte integer in network byte order set to the value 3. - 3.
-Client Nanoseconds: An eight-byte integer in network byte order representing the time in nanoseconds when the client sent the TimeRequest. - 4.
-Client Seconds: An eight-byte integer in network byte order representing the time in seconds when the client sent the TimeRequest. - 5.
-Server Nanoseconds: An eight-byte integer in network byte order representing the time in nanoseconds when the server sent the TimeResponse. - 6.
-Server Seconds: An eight-byte integer in network byte order representing the time in seconds when the server sent the TimeResponse.
+- 1. Sequence Number: A four-byte integer in network byte order that is identical to the sequence number sent from the client's TimeRequest. - 2.
+Version: A two-byte integer in network byte order set to the value 7. - 3.
+Client Seconds: An eight-byte integer in network byte order representing the time in seconds when the client sent the TimeRequest. - 4.
+Client Nanoseconds: An eight-byte integer in network byte order representing the time in nanoseconds when the client sent the TimeRequest. - 5.
+Server Seconds: An eight-byte integer in network byte order representing the time in seconds when the server sent the TimeResponse. - 6.
+Server Nanoseconds: An eight-byte integer in network byte order representing the time in nanoseconds when the server sent the TimeResponse.